Learning & Development

 Phonics is a way of teaching children how to read and write by developing their ability to hear, identify, and manipulate different sounds used in the English language.
 Children learn the correspondence between these sounds and the letters or groups of letters (graphemes) that represent them.
 At Red Lane Primary School, we place a strong emphasis on the teaching of phonics in the early years of reading and writing in order to give all children a solid foundation for learning.
 Because not all words in the English language comply to the rules of phonics we also teach ‘sight words’ by repetition and retrieval.

-From September 2020 the teaching of phonics is through Read, Write, Inc Phonics.
+The teaching of phonics is through Read, Write, Inc Phonics.

 First and foremost, we want all children at Red Lane Primary School to develop a life-long love of reading.
 As a result, we approach the teaching of reading from all angles, so as to miss no opportunity to spark a child’s interest.